rohitchandorkar/client-analyst-dashboard-powerbi/README.md

+# Unable to upload the pbix file as the size is more than 25 mb
 # Client Analysis Dashboard – Power BI Project

 ---
 ## Description